Heart Health After 35: Lifestyle Changes That Matter

 When to Talk to Your Doctor

-Seek medical advice promptly if you experience:
+Seek prompt medical advice if you experience any of the following:

-• Chest pain, tightness, or discomfort — especially during physical activity
+• Chest pain, tightness, or discomfort, especially during physical activity

 • Unexplained shortness of breath

-• Swelling in your ankles, feet, or legs
+• Swelling in ankles, feet, or legs

 • Dizziness or fainting episodes